Would you pay ten times the price of a cup of coffee just for a third party to collect it for you?

 Get in touch with us if you receive an unofficial invoice to renew your trade mark from an unknown third party.

 We know these companies often change their names, so we constantly update the list of companies that engage in unofficial invoicing.
 Reporting the invoice will help us keep the information we have about these companies up to date.

-Reporting is easy, simply send us a copy or post at PO Box 200 WODEN ACT 2606
+Reporting is easy, simply contact us online here or send your correspondence to PO Box 200 WODEN ACT 2606.

 If you’ve paid for a service that you didn’t receive, we encourage you to report it with the following organisations that can help warn other Australian businesses: